apache/couchdb/README.md

 * sort - (optional) (default: []) - JSON array following sort syntax, described below
 * r (optional) (default: 1) - integer > 0, read quorum constant
 * w (optional) (default: 2) - integer > 0, write quorum constant
-* async (optional) (default: false) - boolean, whether to wait for a response from the update.
-Overrides any value specified for `w`.

 Updates are fairly straightforward other than to mention that the selector (like find) must be satisifiable using an existing index.